Craig Chalquist, PhD, PhD

 The world’s folklore contains many wisdom figures, usually depicted as goddesses and wise feminine beings.
 A mythic definition of wisdom would be having a conscious relationship with Sophia.
 “You don’t believe in Wisdom,” says Rabbi Rami Shapiro, “you engage with her.”
 She has many archetypal sisters: Ma’at, Hellenistic Isis, Pronoia, Athena, White Buffalo Calf Woman, Star Woman, Saraswati, Amaterasu, Fatima, Nuwa, Nzambi…

 Jung spoke of a Wise Old Man archetype, but the imaginal wisdom-giving figures he writes about in his journals identified themselves as wizards.
 In Islam, God’s essence (al-Daht) is a feminine term.
+In myth, gods who bring wisdom were usually taught it by goddesses.

 Why do we need wisdom in the streets and outside the hallowed halls?
 So entire misled populations don’t elect dictators.
 So people can be empowered to demand limitations on industries that harm the planet and its creatures, including us.
 So we can get at the underlying factors and motivations for our worst choices and make changes instead of relying on easy explanations that go nowhere. (“Fathom” originally meant “embrace,” then “depth”: getting to the bottom of things.)